Tutorial | Create a Custom Products Catalog App with the CLI

 Copy

-3. The CLI prompts you to choose a development site (test site), which you’ll use throughout this tutorial to run and test your app.
+1. The CLI prompts you to choose a development site (test site), which you’ll use throughout this tutorial to run and test your app.
 You can choose an existing Wix site as your development site, or create a new one.
 Let’s Create a new Development Site.
-The newly created development site is automatically named something like Dev Site 5x2043, and can be found in your Wix account’s list of sites.
+The newly created development site is automatically named Dev Sitex followed by a number (for example, Dev Sitex 12345), and can be found in your Wix account’s list of sites.

-4. Follow the prompt to open the development site on your default browser.
+2. Follow the prompt to open the app installation page in your default browser.
 If the browser doesn’t open, install your app on your test site manually and skip the next step.

 Your app is now running on your development site.
 As you develop your app, any changes made to your app’s code are reflected in real time on your development site.